michaelsbradleyjr/protocol-monads/NOTES.md

 ### Need a branch for the purpose of publishing my fork on Clojars

-The branch would have an `project.clj` suited to publishing my fork on Clojars.
+The branch would have a `project.clj` suited to publishing my fork on Clojars.

 ### Additional monads and transfomers